Department of Biostatistics Center Summaries

 Clinical Trials Statistical and Data Management Center

-The Center for Public Health Statistics (CPHS) was established in 1999 under the strategic plan for the UI College of Public Health.
-The CPHS is directed by Dr. Jacob Oleson.
-Administratively designated as a collegiate center, the CPHS functions collaboratively with collegiate departments and centers, University groups, and outside entities in fulfillment of its mission.
-The mission of the Center is to (1) collect, analyze, and disseminate public health data in relation to the research, teaching, and service missions of the College of Public Health; (2) develop collaborative relationships in the area of public health statistics; and (3) represent the College of Public Health to the Iowa Department of Public Health (IDPH) with respect to issues involving public health data.
-The CPHS takes the lead for the College in producing the Iowa Health Fact Book and has responsibility for the UI/Wellmark Data Repository.
-The Iowa Health Fact Book is a compilation of county-specific health indicators, health resources, and facts of interest to public health professionals in Iowa, produced in partnership with the IDPH.
-The UI/Wellmark Data Repository is a longitudinal database of administrative health insurance claim records.
-The CPHS works collaboratively with the IDPH across the state on screening programs for cardiovascular disease and breast, cervical, and colorectal cancer targeted to low-income Iowans.
-In addition, the Center is actively engaged in research projects in several areas of public health, providing biostatistical expertise and data analysis support.
+The Center for Public Health Statistics (CPHS) was established in March 1999 under the strategic plan for the University of Iowa College of Public Health.
+Administratively designated as a collegiate center, the CPHS functioned collaboratively with collegiate departments and centers, university groups, and outside entities in fulfillment of its mission until it merged with the IPHPRP in 2023.
+The mission of the core is to (1) collect, analyze, and disseminate public health data in relation to the research, teaching, and service missions of the College of Public Health, (2) develop collaborative relationships in the area of public health statistics, and (3) represent the College of Public Health to the Iowa Department of Public Health (IDPH) with respect to issues involving public health data.

 Biostatistics Consulting Center